uber-archive/statsrelay/README.md

 ```

 ```
-statsrelay /path/to/statsrelay.conf
+statsrelay --config=/path/to/statsrelay.conf
 ```

 This process will run in the foreground.
 If you need to daemonize, use
 start-stop-script, daemontools, supervisord, upstart, systemd, or your
 preferred service watchdog.

-statsrelay binds to all interfaces on port 8125, tcp and udp.
+By default statsrelay binds to all interfaces on port 8125, tcp and udp.

 For each line that statsrelay receives in the statsd format
 "statname.foo.bar:1|c\n", the key will be hashed to determine which